 Can you change locks the same day in San Gabriel?

-Same day service is often available, depending on the schedule and hardware needed.
+Service is often available same day, depending on the schedule and hardware needed.
 A mobile technician can come to the property, inspect the doors, and explain the best solution before starting.

 What is better, a deadbolt or a mortise lock?